25 Examples of Map Types

 Rather than square grids, the future of mapping is hexagons.
 Actually, circles make the best grids because their perimeter has equal distances from a center point.

 Overall, this reduces sampling bias.
 But you can’t connect neighboring circles into a continuous grid.
-So this is why we use hexbins for sampling which resembles circles.
+So this is why we use hexbins for sampling which resemble circles.